 The flu vaccine – or influenza vaccine – may be the most well-known of all immunizations.
 That’s because it’s one of the longest-running vaccines in the United States, with the first of its kind being approved for widespread use in 1945.

-When children receive their first flu shot, the vaccine is delivered in two doses, given at least one month apart.
-After that first pair of doses, just one shot is needed each year.
+When children receive their first flu vaccination, the vaccine is delivered in two doses, given at least one month apart.
+After that first pair of doses, just one vaccination is needed each year.

 Newborn baby and infant vaccine schedule: Recommended immunizations for children ages 0 to 18 months